Peloton Logo

 Peloton Cycle LogoPeloton Cycle Logo PNG

 Love for sport and movement is the main message of the emblem.
 The Peloton logo hints at the importance of daily hard work, without which achievement is impossible.
-And for the effectiveness of the lessons, you can use suitable sports equipment.
+To enhance the effectiveness of the lessons, you can use appropriate sports equipment.

 Peloton: Brand overview